counc009/cs474-project/project_notes.md

     + My thought is that we need something here that will tell us that the element that we're putting first is smaller than the min of the result of the recursive call
+  - After some experimenting with assumptions, even assuming the post condition right before the return in BB 4 still doesn't cause verification to work, which suggests this may have something to do with the support if I understand the meaning of of the post conditions correctly.
+I confirm this by taking the file generated for that basic block and changing it to a SupportlessPost condition, which with the assumption of the post condition makes the verification go through very quickly, but when I remove the assumption it still fails to verify.
+  - Playing around with it more, the issue seems to be that our pre conditions don't say anything about the support of x and y being distinct meaning that the recursive call could be messing with x, this still doesn't make BB 4/6 verifiable, but that's not unexpected at this point.